 This webinar held on 12 January 2021, highlighted the association between oxygen saturations and COVID-19 which underpins the need for the COVID Oximetry @home pathway.
 Hosted by the Royal College of General Practitioners and the Academic Health Science Network (AHSN Network), it shared a collaborative approach to monitor and manage patients at risk of sudden deterioration.

 NHS England and NHS Improvement COVID virtual wards webinar: an introduction for secondary care

 This webinar held on 13 January 2021 gave an overview of COVID virtual wards and the new programme.
 It included learning so far from virtual wards already in practice, the support that Patient Safety Collaboratives and AHSNs are offering to support implementation, and the support offer from NHSX for a digitally enabled service.

-AHSNs are publishing their own resources and toolkits for local implementation of COVID Oximetry @home.
+AHSNs are publishing their own case studies, resources and toolkits for local implementation of COVID Oximetry @home and virtual wards.
 Here are a few:

 - The three South East region AHSNs (KSS, Oxford & Wessex) have published a comprehensive set of materials on the Wessex AHSN website

 - Wessex AHSN has published a quick-start guide too.